fevish/wolkowskiwebdesign/portfolio.md

 ---
 layout: default
 title: Portfolio
-description: We are a Medicine Hat based Website Design company that works with clients on projects large and small internationally.
-See our portfolio today!
+description: We are a Medicine Hat based Website Development company that works with clients on projects of many scales.
+View our portfolio today!
 permalink: "/portfolio"
 ---
 <div class="ie-11">